fwrq41251/jp-mahjong/README.md

 # jp-mahjong
-play with jp-mahjong and scala.
+play with japanese mahjong and scala.